Folded-Structures-Lab/timber-as/docs/tutorial-3.md

     high_temp_latitude=False
 )
 ```
-Remainining tension design parameters are derived from these inputs as follows:
+Remaining tension design parameters are derived from these inputs as follows:

 - Capacity factor $\phi$ is evaluated from the application category (*application_cat*) parameter and material, as discussed above.
 - Load duration factor $k_1$ (Ref.
 Cl 2.4.1.1) is input directly.